taichi-dev/soft2d-for-unity/Docs/English/DebugTools.md

-# Debug Tools
+# Debugging Tools

-> The terms "Collider" and "Trigger" used in this article refer to the collision bodies and triggers within Soft2D.
-Unity's collision bodies and triggers will be indicated specifically.
+> Unless specifically stated, the terms 'collider' and 'trigger' in this document refer to the collider and trigger within Soft2D, not the built-in collider and trigger in Unity.

-> Debug tools provide a way for users to visualize the positions and motion states of Colliders and Triggers within Soft2D during runtime.
+Debugging tools can visualize the colliders and triggers in the scene.

 ## Parameter Panel
+- Enable Debugging Tools

-- Enable Debug Tools: activate Debug Tools.
+  - Enabble the Debugging Tools.
+- Collider Color
-- Collider Color: represents the color of colliders in Debug Tools.
+  - The color of colliders.
+- Trigger Color
-- Trigger Color: represents the color of triggers in Debug Tools.
+  - The color of triggers.

-Effect without Debug Tools:
+The effect without enabling the debugging tools:
 ![](../images/disable_debugging_tools.png)

-Effect with Debug Tools:
+The effect after enabling the debugging tools:
 ![](../images/enable_debugging_tools.png)

-## Important Notes
+## Notes

-- Debug Tools can only be enabled in Unity Editor mode.
+- Debugging tools can only be enabled in Unity Editor mode.
-- Enabling Debug Tools will generate a Quad in the scene with the same position and size as the simulation area.
-Its Z-axis is set to -0.2, and users can freely drag and view it in the Scene window.
+- After the debugging tools are enabled, a `Quad` with the same position and size as the simulation area will be generated in the scene.
+Its z-axis is set to -0.2, which users can freely drag to view within the scene.